-Scott is a competition law specialist, and his experience spans nearly 11 years in Singapore.
+Scott is a competition law specialist, and his experience in Singapore spans more than 16 years.
 He has extensive experience in relation to contentious and non-contentious competition law matters.

 Scott was involved in the first set of appeals made to the Competition Appeal Board in respect of a cartel matter and in the appeal of the first ever abuse of dominance case.
 Scott has also assisted on multiple leniency filings made to the Competition Commission of Singapore (CCS), now known as the Competition and Consumer Commission of Singapore (CCCS) and assisted clients during dawn raids by the CCCS.

 Scott is recognised as a leading competition lawyer by Chambers Asia-Pacific, The Legal 500 Asia Pacific and Who’s Who Legal.
-In Chambers Asia-Pacific, one client notes that Scott “‘brings the perspective of a former competition regulator to the table, which is very valuable.’
-Another source singles him out for his detailed understanding of economics in the market”.
-He is also noted to be “wonderfully mature, excellent” and “smart, and very easy to work with”, and is recognised for being “able to understand the business model very clearly and provide advice that is precise and to the point”.
-In The Legal 500 Asia Pacific, Scott is noted as “highly professional and responsive”.
+In Chambers Asia-Pacific, one client notes that Scott “brings the perspective of a former competition regulator to the table, which is very valuable”.
+Another source singles him out for his “detailed understanding of economics in the market”.
+He is lauded by market commentators as a “seasoned practitioner” who is “wonderfully mature, excellent”, “smart, and very easy to work with”.
+He is recognised for being “able to understand the business model very clearly and provide advice that is precise and to the point”.
+In The Legal 500 Asia Pacific, Scott is noted as “very impressive”, “highly professional and responsive”.
+Who’s Who Legal also recognises him as “a “terrific competition lawyer” who is “highly recommended” by peers for his leading work on cartel and abuse of dominance cases.”
 He was also named as one of Singapore’s 40 most influential lawyers aged 40 and under in 2015, by the Singapore Business Review.

-Scott graduated with a degree in economics from Victoria University of New Zealand and holds a postgraduate degree in economics for competition law from Kings College London.
+Scott graduated with degrees in both law and economics from Victoria University of New Zealand and holds a postgraduate degree in economics for competition law from King’s College London.
 He is qualified as an advocate and solicitor of Singapore, and a barrister and solicitor of the High Court of New Zealand.